tynrare/useful-tips/gamedev.md

 ## Godot

-### How to dynamic clone/instance scene/script file
+### How to dynamic create/clone/instance scene/script file

-- First we need to preload scene
+- First we need to preload scene somewhere in begin of file

 ```python
 var obj = preload("res://objs/obj.tscn");